Troy Reeb

-Troy Reeb (born November 6, 1969) is a Canadian media executive and former journalist who currently serves as executive vice president of broadcast networks for all Corus Entertainment properties, including the Global Television Network.
+Troy Douglas Reeb (born November 6, 1969) is a Canadian media executive and former journalist who served as co-CEO of Corus Entertainment.
+He previously served as executive vice president of properties at Corus, including the Global Television Network.
 Reeb was born in Toronto, Ontario and raised in Westlock, Alberta.

 Career

-As the head of broadcast networks, Reeb is responsible for all Corus TV, radio and digital properties, including Global TV and 37 specialty channels including W Network, HGTV Canada, Showcase, Food Network Canada and History Television.
-Additionally, he oversees all radio content and audio products for Corus.
+As the head of broadcast networks, Reeb was responsible for all Corus TV, radio and digital properties, including Global TV and 37 specialty channels including W Network, HGTV Canada, Showcase, Food Network Canada and History Television.
+Additionally, he oversaw all radio content and audio products for Corus.
 He was promoted in February 2019 from his former role as senior vice president of news, radio and station operations.
 In this role, his roster spanned the network's flagship newscast Global National, local operations from 15 television stations, 39 Corus Radio stations and a dozen Global News bureaus across Canada - with additional satellite bureaus in Washington and London.

 Reeb was promoted to the Global Television Network's top news job in June 2008, after returning to the Toronto head office in September 2006.
 Previously, he served as an on-air correspondent, most notably as the Global News bureau chief in Washington, D.C. and as a political reporter in the network's Ottawa bureau.

 Prior to joining the national news, Reeb was a political reporter and commentator for Global Ontario CIII-TV, where among other responsibilities he hosted Focus Ontario.
 Previous to that, he worked 10 years in radio, with approximately half that time spent in smaller cities such as Saskatoon and Yellowknife, and the other half covering national and international events for Broadcast News, the radio service of The Canadian Press.

 In addition to serving as a backup anchor on Global National, other network programs Reeb hosted for Global included Global Sunday, and the short-lived Ottawa Inside-Out.
 In his executive role, Reeb in 2008 championed the launch of a new current affairs program on Global entitled "16x9 - The Bigger Picture."